What are Transactions?

 statements instead of rolling back the inner transaction's statements.

-A way around this is passing requires_new: true
+A way around this is passing requires_new: true to the transaction method of

 the inner transaction, that we think may raise the ActiveRecord::Rollback